 In December of 2017, we received our SOC 2 Type 1 certification by the auditing firm.
 Current customers may request a letter of attestation.

-We are currently working towards our SOC 2 Type 2 certification.
+In November of 2018, we received our SOC 2 Type 2 certification.

 The standards are outlined by the American Institute of CPAs (AICPA).